Uttam1910/calm-website/README.md

 Push to the Branch (git push origin feature/AmazingFeature) Open a Pull Request
 License
 Distributed under the MIT License.
-See the LICENSE(LICENSE) file for details.
+See the [LICENSE](license) file for details.